 Call for Participation

-The Cities of Philadelphia and Meridian (Mississippi) and the National Education and Empowerment Coalition, Inc. are proud to co-sponsor the Ninth Annual National Civil Rights Conference.
-This exciting and informative conference will be held in Philadelphia or Meridian, Mississippi and promises to generate considerable intellectual dialogue and debate, as well as create opportunities to strengthen existing networks and forge new ones.
+The Cities of Philadelphia and Meridian (Mississippi) and the National Education and Empowerment Coalition, Inc. are proud to sponsor the Ninth Annual National Civil Rights Conference.
+This exciting and informative conference will be held in Birmingham, Alabama and promises to generate considerable intellectual dialogue and debate, as well as create opportunities to strengthen existing networks and forge new ones.

-The National Civil Rights Conference will coincide with (1) the Annual Mississippi Civil Rights Memorial Service: an annual event remembering and honoring the three slain civil rights workers (James Earl Chaney, Andrew Goodman and Michael Schwerner) and other Mississippi civil rights movement participants; (2) memorial activities on the grounds of the Mt.
-Zion United Methodist Church; and (3) memorial activities on the grounds of the Mt.
+The National Civil Rights Conference will coincide with Juneteenth activities in Meridian, MS, the Mt.
+Zion United Methodist Church's Annual Memorial Services remembering and honoring James Earl Chaney, Andrew Goodman, Michael Schwerner and other civil rights movement participants; and [3)] memorial activities on the grounds of the Mt.
+Zion United Methodist Church and the Mt.
 Nebo Baptist Church.

 The National Civil Rights Conference is soliciting papers, panel sessions, and workshops for the June conference.
-The conference theme is Rise, Advocate, Educate, and Cooperate: Making A Way Out of No Way.
-Although the program committee welcomes papers, panels and artistic productions on any aspect of human and civil rights, priority will be given to submissions directly related to the conference theme.
+The conference theme is Rise, Advocate, Educate, and Cooperate: Political Participation and Silver Rights.
+Although the program committee welcomes papers, panels, workshop and artistic productions on any aspect of human rights, social justice and civil rights, priority will be given to submissions directly related to the conference theme.

 The deadline for submission of paper, panel, and artistic production proposals is April 1, 2019.
 Proposals should be submitted electronically and must include: the title of paper or panel, author (s) name and affiliation (s), 200 to 250 word abstract of the paper or panel, and contact information.
 Proposals should be submitted to email@example.com.